rti/k8s-device-plugin-fake16/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/ROCm/k8s-device-plugin)](https://goreportcard.com/report/github.com/ROCm/k8s-device-plugin)

+> **This version contains a simple hack to allocate the same GPU up to 16 times.
+Highly experimental!**

 ## Introduction

 This is a [Kubernetes][k8s] [device plugin][dp] implementation that enables the registration of AMD GPU in a container cluster for compute workload.
 With the appropriate hardware and this plugin deployed in your Kubernetes cluster, you will be able to run jobs that require AMD GPU.